Optimal (partial) transport to non-convex polygonal domains: Introduction

-\begin{remark} The results in Theorem \ref{t111} and \ref{t222} also hold for general positive smooth densities.
-If the densities are only bounded from below and above by positive constants, then except a finite number of points, the singular set (resp. free boundary) in Theorem \ref{t111} (resp.
-Theorem \ref{t222}) is locally a $C^{1,\alpha}$ regular curve. \end{remark}
+\begin{remark} The results of Theorems \ref{thm:t111} and \ref{thm:t222} also hold for general positive smooth densities.
+If the densities are only bounded above and below by positive constants, then, except for finitely many points, the singular set in Theorem \ref{thm:t111} and the free boundary in Theorem \ref{thm:t222} are locally $C^{1,\alpha}$ curves. \end{remark}

-The remainder of the paper is organised as follows: In Section \ref{S2}, we introduce some tools and definitions that will be used in subsequent analyses.
-In Section \ref{S3}, we investigate the structure of the singular set $A$ and prove Theorem \ref{t111}.
-In Section \ref{S4}, we study the regularity of the free boundary $\mathcal{F}$ and prove Theorem \ref{t222}.
-In Section \ref{S5}, we sketch the proof of the \(C^{2,\alpha}\) estimate that completes the smoothness result.
+The remainder of the paper is organized as follows.
+In Section \ref{sec:S2}, we introduce some tools and definitions that will be used in subsequent analysis.
+In Section \ref{sec:S3}, we investigate the structure of the singular set $A$ and prove Theorem \ref{thm:t111}.
+In Section \ref{sec:S4}, we study the regularity of the free boundary $\mathcal{F}$ and prove Theorem \ref{thm:t222}.
+In Section \ref{sec:S5}, we discuss two conjectures concerning the structure of singularities in higher dimensions.
+In Section \ref{sec:S6}, we sketch the proof of the \(C^{2,\alpha}\) estimate that completes the smoothness result.